 In November of 2007, Chandra began blogging on WordPress.
 From Spring of 2011 to the end of 2014, Chandra served as a Core Team member for the holistic health collective known as Integrative Therapies (La Crosse, WI).
 The collective consisted mainly of: acupuncture, Chinese herbal medicine, massage, cupping, Mayan abdominal massage, energy work, spiritual direction, and other modalities.
 By joining the two original founders, Chandra collaborated in developing the collective, and acted as an organizer for the team (coordinating volunteers, creating a shared database, schedule, and a manual for practitioners) in addition to being an independent practitioner at Integrative Therapies for that time.

 Throughout life, Chandra has been close to nature, animals, and has felt a connection to land and the elements.
 In adulthood, this naturally translated into being an environmentalist and advocate for animal welfare and human rights.
 She consistently volunteered on local committees from 2000-2012 whose focuses included: social/restorative justice and activism, sustainable living and ecology, learning about and showing support for survivors of torture and genocide; faith and mysticism, and spirituality and personal growth.

 From 2016 to 2018, Chandra created Wild Clover Press, a small indie publishing platform, and published Recipe For A Green Life, a 488 page reference and complete guide and recipe book for holistic sustainable living.
 Recipe For A Green Life addresses complex issues and dynamics of the environmental crises, and how they relate to social justice, individual actions, ethical principles, and grassroots movements.

-The name Wild Clover has special meaning: it is connected to Chandra’s relationship to creativity and nature–particularly photography, bees, and the sacredness of the prairie and grasslands where she has lived most of her life.
-And, the name was given to her by her life partner.
+The name Wild Clover has special meaning: it is connected to Chandra’s relationship to creativity and nature (particularly photography, bees, and the sacredness of the prairie and grasslands, where she has lived most of her life).
+Wild Clover is a nickname that was given to her by her life partner many years ago.

 Currently, Chandra provides specialized editing and writing services, and expertise related to ethics, leadership, sustainability, creativity and healing; poetry, art, symbolic and creative tools for self-development and spirituality; and the transformative practice of working with dreams and visualizing.